Wai30Yan/personal-blog/content/blogs/exif-metadata/index.md

 ### What if I don't use Linux?
 Is there another way to read metadata?

 If you don't use Linux, there are some websites that can do the same thing for free.
 There is one call [Jimple](https://jimpl.com/).
 It is very simple to use (drag and drop) and it even shows the location in Google Maps so you don't even have to convert the GPS location to decimal form :wink:.

+I used the same photo `putao.jpg` on `Jimpl` website.
+The result are:

+{{< figure
+    src="jimpl1.png"
+    alt="jimpl1"
+    default=true
+    >}}

+It also show the location in Google Maps as I mentioned before.
+The map is pinning at the Northern tip of Myanmar in Kachin State.
+Very convenient.

+My friend took that photo in the middle of a jungle.
+Our phones did not have access to mobile internet or Wifi.
+And yet, the metadata has the correct coordinates.
+It's amazing how technology can track us :scream:!

+{{< figure
+    src="jimple2.png"
+    alt="jimple2"
+    default=true
+    >}}

 ### The photo I used for the example